HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 In the above figure, we see that a larger full select current increases the amplitude of the sense wire voltage, and ensures that the core completely flips.

 #### Experiment 2: Half Select Current Switching Test
-In our second experiment, a full select current is sent in one direction (lets say 'zero').
-Next, a half select current is sent in the other direction ('one') 1024 times.
-Finally, a full select current is sent the original direction ('zero').
+In our second experiment, a full select current is sent in one direction (lets say '0').
+Next, a half select current is sent in the other direction ('1') 1024 times.
+Finally, a full select current is sent the original direction ('0').
 This experiment tests whether repeated half select current disturbs the original state.

 ![](MagneticCoreMemorySenseHalfCurrent.svg)
 In the above figure, only the sense wire voltage during the final full select current has been captured to save space.
-When half select current is too large (360mA), the core slowly goes to the 'one' state.
-Hence, when the final full select current is sent to write a 'zero', the change from 'one' to 'zero' state causes a pulse to be seen.
+When half select current is too large (360mA), the core slowly goes to the '1' state.
+Hence, when the final full select current is sent to write a '0', the change from '1' to '0' state causes a pulse to be seen.
 This is problematic, as reading or writing to a particular core could cause other cores in the matrix to flip even when we don't want to.

-As described, there is a narrow sweet spot (within a few %) where the core memory works reliably.
+As described, there is a sweet spot where the core memory works reliably.
 In my opinion, this is somewhat disappointing, as I thought it would be less finicky.
 Nevertheless, core memory when designed well has historically proven itself to be very reliable.

 ## Scaling Up Even More!
 ### Inhibit